-On December 31, 2011, we had investments of \$10,829,067, designated as available-for-sale marketable securities which consisted of commercial paper and corporate issuances, carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, reported as a separate component of stockholders' equity.
+On March 31, 2012, we had investments of \$11,214,338, designated as available-for-sale marketable securities, which consisted of commercial paper and corporate issuances, carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, and reported as a separate component of stockholders' equity.
 All securities whose maturity or sale is expected within one year are classified as "current" on the balance sheet.
 All other securities are classified as "long-term" on the balance sheet.
-At December 31, 2011, all of our available-for-sale securities were classified as current.
+At March 31, 2012, we had \$10,395,561 of our available-for-sale securities classified as current and \$818,777 classified as long-term.
 At September 30, 2011, we had \$10,187,638 of our available-for-sale securities classified as current and \$417,230 classified as long-term.

-We had working capital of \$18,445,921 at December 31, 2011, compared to \$17,343,700 at September 30, 2011.
+We had working capital of \$15,813,674 at March 31, 2012 compared to \$17,343,700 at September 30, 2011.

-Based on our current operating plan, we believe the current cash and cash equivalents, short-term investments, and cash expected to be generated from operations will be adequate to satisfy our working capital needs for the next 12 months.
+Based on our current operating plan, we believe the current cash and cash equivalents, short-term investments and cash expected to be generated from operations will be adequate to satisfy our working capital needs for the next 12 months.